Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Highlights: the famous Pancake Rocks and incredible beaches

 A road trip is generally the easiest way for tourists to see the glorious sights of New Zealand.
 There are plenty of buses if you prefer, but driving certainly lets you explore at your own pace.
-Also, you can get to the lesser known destinations and discover unspoilt delights that the main tourist throng tend to overlook.
+Also, you can get to the lesser-known destinations and discover unspoiled delights that the main tourist throng tends to overlook.

-Editor’s Note: This article developed in partnership with a trusted travel service partner.
+Editor’s Note: This article was developed in partnership with a trusted travel service partner.